Vertebral Compression Fractures (VCFs)

 Treatment for VCFs

-Most fractures heal with medication, reduction in activity, medications to stabilize bone density, and a good back brace to minimize motion during the healing process.
+Most fractures heal with medication, reduced activity, medications to stabilize bone density, and a good back brace to minimize motion during healing.
 Most people return to their everyday activities.
 Depending on the severity of your vertebral compression fractures, you might need surgery or further treatment.

 Surgical procedures used to treat fractures are: